-- Possesses background (or has access to training) in evidence based practice and EBD development methodology; demonstrated skill in scientific writing and critical appraisal process; knowledge in the continuum of care and neurological physical therapy. - Oversees and manages Evidence Based DocumentsCommittee activities. - Provides expertise and resources on methodology to Working Group Chair and members. - Along with the Evidence Based Documents Committee, develops a plan for the update of all published EBDs as needed (but at least reviewed every 5 years).
+• Possesses background (or has access to training) in evidence based practice and EBD development methodology; demonstrated skill in scientific writing and critical appraisal process; knowledge in the continuum of care and neurological physical therapy.

+- Oversees and manages Working Groups (Working Groups are headed by a topic-focused EBP Chair) and Advisory Committee activities. - Provides expertise and resources on methodology to Working Group Chair and members. - Along with the Advisory Committee, develops a plan for the update of all published EBDs as needed (but at least reviewed every 5 years). - Along with Advisory committee, maintains and manages all matters of conflict of interest.